kchang13/CSC317/assignments/assignment-4/SUBMISSION.md

 ## Comments
 I originally tried using <button> but messed it up.
 I understand parts of it might be inefficient and would like some feedback on it.

+It turns out Apple uses custom icons for their calculator symbols, so I used some special unicode characters to try and match the aesthetic.

 The calculator looks giant when accessing it from Github Pages but looks fine when dropped into a browser.
 I'm not sure why.